ahurlbatt/homeserver/README.md

     - We don't want to do this, so your delete command will need to name each dataset explicitly
 5. Still within the directory `/tank`, use the following extract command to extract the contents of the archive onto disk i.e. restore from the backup
     - `sudo borgmatic extract --archive {YOUR_ARCHIVE_NAME} --path mnt/backup/tank --strip-components 3`
-    - The last two options are needed because of the way snapshots are mounted as the source of each backup
+    - The last two options are needed because of the way snapshots are mounted during backups
     - I didn't realise what effect this would have and now it's kinda too late to change it
     - You can use the `--progress` flag to monitor the progress, but there's a chance it would actually slow down the restore
 6. Figure out a way of checking the progress, or I guess leave it running and pray